oam-dev/rudr/docs/migrating.md

 - Traits: A trait describes an operational behavior that should be attached to a component at runtime.
 For example, a ReplicableService may have an Autoscaler trait attached.
 - Scopes: A scope is an arbitrary group of Component Instances that share a behavior.
 For example, the health check scope facilitates an aggregate health check of all Component Instances in that Scope.
 If any Component Instance's health check fails, the Scope's health check fails.

+## Separation of Concerns

+One of the questions we occasionally hear from seasoned Kubernetes developers is _What do I gain from Hydra?_.
+To be clear, part of the design of Hydra was to make it easier for developers to work with Kubernetes without needing to understand the operational aspects of Kubernetes.
+But the real virtue we see in Hydra is its separation of concerns.

+Today's Kubernetes objects are built to _describe a concept_.
+A Deployment describes a replicable service that can have certain rollout strategies applied.

+But Hydra attempts to start with a different premise, and then describe things accordingly:

+> Cloud Native Applications have responsibilities described by three different roles: Developers, Application Operators, and Infrastructure Operators.

+Each of these roles has a different job, and different concerns.
+A developer is responsible for producing a runnable workload.
+An application operator is responsible for executing an application inside of Kubernetes.
+An infrastructure operator is responsible for configuring and running Kubernetes itself.

+In our view, the developer is responsible for creating and maintaining Components.
+The application operator takes responsibility for the Application Configuration.
+And the infrastructure operator runs Scylla, and decides how Hydra's Traits and Scopes are used in practice.
+And Scylla's job is to take these various inputs and transform them into underlying Kubernetes types.

 ## Workflow

 Traits and Scopes are provided by Scylla.
 You can list them with `kubectl get traits` and `kubectl get scopes`.